Sridattasai18/Sridattasai18/README.md

 watching it actually run.

 Open to building with people who like figuring things out in — web dev,<br>
-UI & UX design, GenAI, Salesforce.
+UI & UX design, GenAI, Salesforce CRM.

 ---